Wyry: History

 In the early days of the invasion of Poland in September 1939, which marked the beginning of World War II, Wyry was the site of fierce Polish resistance against German invasion.
 Between 4 and 6 September 1939, the Germans murdered several Polish inhabitants of the village.
 There is a memorial to the murdered civilians, as well as graves of fallen Polish soldiers of the 1939 battle, in Wyry.
+Four Polish policemen from Wyry were murdered by the Russians in the Katyn massacre in 1940.

 Coal was mined in Wyry until the 1960s.